-There are four e-Learning programs that are free for individuals to undertake online:
+There are six e-Learning programs that are free for individuals to undertake online:

 Introduction to Disability Awareness – focuses on promoting an awareness of disability and the impact that societal attitudes and inherent stigma and discrimination have on the lives of people with disability.